Palestinian stone throwing

-Palestinian stone throwing refers to a Palestinian practice of throwing stones at people or property.
-It is a tactic with both a symbolic and military dimension when used against heavily armed troops.
+Palestinians have thrown stones as a tactic with both a symbolic and military dimension when used against heavily armed troops.

+It has also been described variously as a form of traditional, popular protest guerrilla tactic or action, or a tactic of civil disobedience which came to prominence during the First Intifada.
+At least 14 Israelis have been killed by Palestinian stone throwing.
+Israeli soldiers responded to stone-throwing children with live gunfire, killing 215 children in the First Intifada.
+Stone-throwing has occasionally been imitated by activists among the Arab citizens of Israel.
+In many occasions IDF uses Palestinian civilians as human shields, including children, against Palestinian protesters throwing rocks.

 Proponents, sympathizers, as well as some analysts have characterized stone throwing by Palestinians as a form of "limited", "restrained", "non-lethal" violence.
 Such stone throwing can at times prove lethal: over a dozen Israelis, including women, children, and infants, have died as a result of stones being thrown at cars.
 Some Palestinians appear to regard it as symbolic and non-violent, given the disparity in power and equipment between the Israeli forces and the Palestinian stone-throwers.
 The state of Israel has passed laws to sentence throwers convicted of the charge to up to 10 years imprisonment even without proof of intent to harm.
 In some cases, Israelis have argued that it should be treated as a form of terrorism, or that, in terms of the psychology of those who hurl stones, even in defense or in protest, it is intrinsically aggressive.

-It has also been described variously as a form of traditional, popular protest guerrilla tactic or action, or a tactic of civil disobedience which came to prominence during the First Intifada.
-At least 14 Israelis have been killed by Palestinian stone throwing, including three Arabs mistaken for Jews.
-It has occasionally been imitated by activists among the Arab citizens of Israel.
-In many occasions IDF uses Palestinian civilians as human shields, including children, against Palestinian protesters throwing rocks.